Frequently Asked Questions

 A huge amount of data is collected in LambPlus flocks to construct the €uroStar Indexes.
 This data is submitted by the LambPlus members themselves and collected independently by Sheep Ireland technicians during flock visits.
 LambPLus members are required to record Lambing, weights (birth, 40, 100, 150 day), mating, pregnancy scanning, animal health (dag, lameness, mastitis etc) and animal movements.

-Recording carcase data benefits the bloodlines that produce heavier carcase weight at a younger age, and not just liveweight (even though these traits are strongly correlated).
-For flocks that have carcass data available on their performance recorded progeny, this can be loaded via the Factory Sale screen on the Sheep Ireland website to help increase the accuracy of their €uroStars.
+Recording carcass data benefits the bloodlines that produce heavier carcass weight at a younger age, and not just liveweight (even though these traits are strongly correlated).
+Irish Country Meats, Kepak, and Dawn, are linked to our database and will provide the information automatically For flocks that have other carcass data available on their performance recorded progeny, this can be loaded via the Factory Sale screen on the Sheep Ireland website to help increase the accuracy of their €uroStars.